dfo-gulf-science/Andes-National-Working-Group-Meetings/README.md

 The last workshop was held in Moncton, NB and most participants were present in-person.
 Ideally we would also hold this second workshop in-person.

 ## Background

 Another data entry system (Andes) is a web-based computer application that supports data entry during field activities such as scientific ecosystem surveys and port sampling.
 The application was initially developed by DFO Gulf Region and has been used during the annual southern Gulf of St. Lawrence ecosystem survey since 2020.
 More information about the application can be found in a [DFO technical report](https://publications.gc.ca/site/eng/9.939271/publication.html) published in 2024 and available from the DFO library.

+## Proposed Format, Date and Location

+Hybrid **2-day workshop** consisting of presentations from participants and discussions on data integration.
+**Physical attendance is highly preferred** however a virtual option will remain available.

+Potential location will be at the Gulf Fisheries Centre (GFC) in Moncton, but will depend on travel constraint and considerations from the different regions (i.e., who gets approval and has travel funds available).
+**Tentative dates are January 28-29, 2025.**

 ## Objectives

 - Close the loop on 2022 Species Lists discussion
   - Regionalisation followed by de-regionalization
   - Birth of CARL